nes-lab/shepherd/software/test_timesync/Readme_C_measurement.md

 iperf3 -b 100M -c 10.0.0.200
 ```

-The server can only receive from one client at the same time.
+The server can only receive data from one client at the same time.
 Therefor the two ptp-clients should be used in alternating pattern.
 It's best to start the recording first, then begin with traffic and alternate for ~ 50 - 70 s.
-The recording should show ~ 20 s of ptp getting back to normal.
+The recording should show ~ 20 s of ptp getting back to normal at the end.

 ## Collecting the Data with Logic 2 Software

-Its recommended to separate different campaigns or hardware-setups by sub-directories.
+It's recommended to separate different campaigns and hardware-setups by subdirectories.
 A small textual description can help for later analysis.
-Also notes of oddities and reported ptp path delays add valuable context.
+Notes of oddities and reported ptp path delays add valuable context.

 The following measurements are recommended:

-- 01 - baseline (undisturbed network)
+- 01 - baseline (stable, undisturbed network)
 - 02 - ptp-clients send data to external host with 100 Mbit/s
 - 03 - ptp-clients send data with 200 Mbit/s
 - 04 - ptp-clients send data with 400 Mbit/s